NachoEngine/PlayerModel/README.md

 - This mod requries Utilla, https://github.com/legoandmars/Utilla/releases, extract it into the Plugins folder
 - Download the [latest release of this mod] and extract it into the Plugins folder
-- Open the new PlayerModel folder, there should be PlayerModel.dll and PlayerAssets folder inside
+- All you need is PlayerModel.dll in your Plugins folder.
+The mod will generate a PlayerModel/PlayerAssets folder to store playermodel files in. (.gtmodel)
 - D O N E

 [latest release of this mod]: https://github.com/NachoEngine/PlayerModelMod/releases